Satheesh-19/Default_Credit_Card_Client/README.md

 - Applies tuning aligned with business goal(focused on catching defaulters than increasing accuracy)
 - Leverages MLflow for full transparency
 - Selects the best model based on both performance and interpretability

+## How to Use MLflow Locally
+### Step-by-step:

+1. ip install mlflow
+2. mlflow ui and copy the link 3.mlflow.set_tracking_uri("http://127.0.0.1:5000")#paste the link copied
+4. now log models and metrics